briheet/spacetime-goclient/README.md

 Currently includes:

-- Connect to required server
-- Ping it to check if connected or not
+- Connect to required server and Ping to check
-- Create spacetime public identities and private tokens.
+- Identity API integration

 Start a new server via docker this: